arnit-coder/Plinth2k24-Backend/Issues&TODO.md

 3. ~~for the team Schema the members is an array of object so checking every array for every team for each user will be computationally expensive .
 So we can add an array of team codes in the user schema to simplify the process~~

 4.  ~~the user type in user schema is tupple `["google","email"]` and not the `["admin","user"]` there was a `role` in the user schema for this~~ -> temproary fixed ....will fix this later

+5. ~~while registering a team make sure the members are not currently participating in the same competition before~~